-- 152. Class certification is also appropriate under Fed.
+161. Class certification is also appropriate under Fed.
 R. Civ.
 P. 23(b)(2).

-Defendant has acted and/or refused to act on grounds generally applicable to the Class such that final injunctive relief and/or corresponding declaratory relief is appropriate as to the Class as a whole. - Finally, all members of the proposed Class are readily ascertainable.
-Defendant has access to the names and addresses and/or email addresses of Class Members affected by the Data Breach.
-Class Members have already been preliminarily identified and sent Notice of the Data Breach by Defendant.
+Defendant has acted and/or refused to act on grounds generally applicable to the Class such that final injunctive relief and/or corresponding declaratory relief is appropriate as to the Class as a whole.

+162. Finally, all members of the proposed Class are readily ascertainable.

+Defendant has access to the names and addresses and/or email addresses of Class

+Members affected by the Data Breach.

-(On Behalf of Plaintiff and the Class)
+COUNT I Negligence (On Behalf of Plaintiff and the Class)

-- Plaintiff repeats and re-alleges each and every factual allegation contained in 154. paragraphs 1 through 153. - Defendant requires its patients and its clients' patients, including Plaintiff 155. and Class Members, to submit non-public Private Information in the ordinary course of providing its services.
+- 163. Plaintiff repeats and re-alleges each and every factual allegation contained in all previous paragraphs as if fully set forth herein. - 164.
+Defendant requires its patients, including Plaintiff and Class Members, to submit non-public Private Information in the ordinary course of providing its medical services. - 165.
+Defendant gathered and stored the Private Information of Plaintiff and Class Members as part of its business of soliciting its services to its patients, which solicitations and services affect commerce. - 166.
+Plaintiff and Class Members entrusted Defendant with their Private Information with the understanding that Defendant would safeguard their information. - 167.
+Defendant had full knowledge of the sensitivity of the Private

-- 156. Defendant gathered and stored the Private Information of Plaintiff and Class Members as part of its business of soliciting its services to its patients and its clients, which solicitations and services affect commerce. - 157.
-Plaintiff and Class Members entrusted Defendant with their Private Information with the understanding that Defendant would safeguard their information. - 158.
-Defendant had full knowledge of the sensitivity of the Private Information and the types of harm that Plaintiff and Class Members could and would suffer if the Private Information were wrongfully disclosed. - so, and sharing it and using it for commercial gain, Defendant had a duty of care to use reasonable means to secure and safeguard their computer property-and Class Members' Private Information held within it-to prevent disclosure of the information, and to safeguard the information from theft.
-Defendant's duty included a responsibility to implement processes by which they could detect a breach of its security systems in a reasonably expeditious period of time and to give prompt notice to those affected in the case of a data breach. - 160.
-Defendant had a duty to employ reasonable security measures under Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, which prohibits "unfair . . . practices in or affecting commerce," including, as interpreted and enforced by the FTC, the unfair practice of failing to use reasonable measures to protect confidential data. - 161.
+Information and the types of harm that Plaintiff and Class Members could and would suffer if the Private Information were wrongfully disclosed.

+- 168. By assuming the responsibility to collect and store this data, and in fact doing so, and sharing it and using it for commercial gain, Defendant had a duty of care to use reasonable means to secure and safeguard their computer property-and Class Members' Private Information held within it-to prevent disclosure of the information, and to safeguard the information from theft.
+Defendant's duty included a responsibility to implement processes by which they could detect a breach of its security systems in a reasonably expeditious period of time and to give prompt notice to those affected in the case of a data breach. - 169.
+Defendant had a duty to employ reasonable security measures under Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, which prohibits "unfair . . . practices in or affecting commerce," including, as interpreted and enforced by the FTC, the unfair practice of failing to use reasonable measures to protect confidential data. - 170.
 Defendant's duty to use reasonable security measures under HIPAA required Defendant to "reasonably protect" confidential data from "any intentional or unintentional use or disclosure" and to "have in place appropriate administrative, technical, and physical safeguards to protect the privacy of protected health information."
 45 C.F.R. § 164.530(c)(l).
 Some or all of the healthcare and/or medical information at issue in this case constitutes "protected health information" within the meaning of HIPAA.